Skip to content

 Preferences

-For instance the “Application” tab of the settings dialog allows to keep all detached tabs always in top.
+For instance, the “Application” tab of the settings dialog allows you to keep all detached tabs always on top.
 So they won’t be hidden by other windows in the foreground.
-Also the check for updates at applicatIon start can be controlled here.
+Also, the check for updates at the application start can be controlled here.

-Reminder: MQTT Essentials Part 6: Quality of Service 0, 1 & 2
+Read MQTT Essentials Part 6: Quality of Service 0, 1 & 2 to learn more about MQTT QoS levels.

 Level Means Cool